REI Adventure Canceled? We’ve Got You Covered.

 • Pick a design that lets you store your walking poles parallel to each other and easily strap to your hiking pack.

-• Trekking pole grips made of foam or cork grips don’t get slippery if your hands sweat, helping you keep a tight grip on your poles.
+• Have you considered what grip material works best for sweaty hands?
+Trekking pole grips made of foam or cork grips don’t get slippery if your hands sweat, helping you keep a tight grip on your poles.

 • Stick with snap locks or button locks.
 Telescoping poles that twist lock are easy to pull out too far by accident, and goodbye trekking poles.